Deploying BOSH and Ops Manager

 Deploying to vSphere

-Here’s how people use BOSH to run software in the cloud:
+The following describes how you can use BOSH to run software in the cloud:

 You create a BOSH release, a directory that contains your software and anything that it depends on or needs to run on generic, empty VMs.